State ownership: Criticism

 In neoclassical economic theory, the desirability of state ownership has been studied using contract theory.
 According to the property rights approach based on incomplete contracting (developed by Oliver Hart and his co-authors), ownership matters because it determines what happens in contingencies that were not considered in prevailing contracts.

 The work by Hart, Shleifer and Vishny (1997) is the leading application of the property rights approach to the question whether state ownership or private ownership is desirable.
 In their model, the government and a private firm can invest to improve the quality of a public good and to reduce its production costs.
 It turns out that private ownership results in strong incentives to reduce costs, but it may also lead to poor quality.
 Hence, depending on the available investment technologies, there are situations in which state ownership is better.
 The Hart-Shleifer-Vishny theory has been extended in many directions.
 For instance, some authors have also considered mixed forms of private ownership and state ownership.

-In the Hart-Shleifer-Vishny model it is assumed that all parties have the same information, while Schmitz (2023) has studied an extension of their analysis allowing for asymmetric information.
+In the Hart-Shleifer-Vishny model, it is assumed that all parties have the same information, while Schmitz (2023) has studied an extension of their analysis allowing for asymmetric information.
 Moreover, the Hart-Shleifer-Vishny model assumes that the private party derives no utility from provision of the public good.
 Besley and Ghatak (2001) have shown that if the private party (a non-governmental organization) cares about the public good, then the party with the larger valuation of the public good should always be the owner, regardless of the parties' investment technologies.

-More recently, some authors have shown that the investment technology also matters in the Besley-Ghatak framework if an investing party is indispensable or if there are bargaining frictions between the government and the private party.
+In the 2010s, some authors showed that the investment technology also matters in the Besley-Ghatak framework if an investing party is indispensable, or if there are bargaining frictions between the government and the private party.